 With reference to EXA, most of the countries do not indicate a significant difference in the frequency of on-site inspection from the two surveys.
+More precisely, the number of onsite examinations per bank in the last 5 years regarding all the SSM countries has accounted on average a decrease (from 5.4 to 3.4).

-A number of on-site inspection provided by Slovakia Authority are quite divergent from 2007 to 2012 (from 40 to 2); therefore the mean value has been calculated not including Slovakia (3.5 in both 2007 and 2012 surveys).
+The number of on-site inspection provided by Slovakia Authority is quite divergent from 2007 to 2012 (from 40 to 2); therefore the mean value has been calculated not including Slovakia: in this case, the index remains basically stable (3.5).